 Any business, large or small, benefits from client testimonials.
 For a freelancer like me, a 5-Star Google review is like SEO gold.
-But for any business, having the ‘social proof’ of genuine case studies can make a real difference to your bottom line.
+But for any business, having the ‘social proof’ of genuine case studies can make a real difference to your bottom line in 2023.

 But why are case studies important for your business?
 Reviews and testimonials only tell half the story.
-Having a case study detailing how you helped a customer solve their problem can be a highly effective marketing and lead generation tool for your business.
+Having evidence-based case studies detailing how you helped a customer solve their problem can be a highly effective marketing and lead generation tool for your business.

 In the marketing world, we hear a lot about the power of storytelling and how it’s used as a tool for persuasion.
 Used well, and you can immediately create empathy with your customer.
 Speak to them on their level – telling them you understand their problems or pain points – and they’ll be itching to find out more about how you can help them.